OpenTreeOfLife/phylesystem-api/docs/README.md

         "branch_name": "usr_study_12_0",
         "description": "Updated study 12",
         "sha":  "e13343535837229ced29d44bdafad2465e1d13d8",
-        "merge_needed": "No",
+        "merge_needed": false
     }

+See the PUT response for an explanation of the output.
-For a new study merge_needed should always be "No".
+For a new study merge_needed should always be `false`

 ### Pushing the master branch to Github
 IN FLUX!